-IRIS (see Sect.
-6.4) is normally used for acquisition.
-If IRIS cannot be used, the MIDI imaging mode should be used for acquisition instead.
+As a rule, IRIS (see Sect.
+6.4) is used for acquisition.
+If IRIS cannot be used or the use specifically requests a MIDI acquisition image for scientific purpose, the MIDI imaging mode will be used for acquisition instead.
 The imaging mode requires the selection of a spectral filter.